Search

 From the Consumer’s End?

 In Illinois you as a solar owner contract with an Approved Vendor (through your installer) to sell all the SRECs your system is expected to generate over the first 15 years.
-Then for systems under 10kW you receive a lump sum payment after your solar array has been installed in one lump sum.
-For systems larger than 10kW, the 15 year payment is spread out over 5 years.
-In both cases, you receive your payments from the Approved Vendor.

 A few other notable aspects of SREC programming: While the SREC sale is a purely paper transaction, there are safeguards in place to prevent individuals from selling the same SRECs to more than one party.
 Once a homeowner sells their SRECs, technically speaking the correct way to publicly describe their contribution to the larger community is that the homeowner is ‘producing green energy on behalf of the State of Illinois.’